-It can not be particularly surprising if we say that Spanish people love a celebration, and we will make the most out of any excuse to indulge and party but… What are the main Christmas celebrations in Spain?
+It can not be particularly surprising if we say that Spanish people love a celebration, and we will make the most out of any excuse to indulge and party but… how does Spain celebrate Christmas?
+Discover the main Christmas celebrations in Spain.

 Unlike many other places around the world the main Christmas event is the dinner that takes place in Christmas Eve.